-California alone now has 500,000 homes running on solar, about 4% of the total.
+California alone now has over 500,000 homes running on solar.
 Installation trucks from a myriad of different local companies are seen everywhere.

 This is all happening because of the simultaneous maturing and cross-pollination of technology, regulation, financing, and venture capital.